BananiumLabs/NativeScriptTesting/app/README.md

-# NativeScript Core with TypeScript Tab Navigation Template
+# NativeScript with Angular Tab Navigation Template
 App templates help you jump start your native cross-platform apps with built-in UI elements and best practices.
 Save time writing boilerplate code over and over again when you create new apps.

 App template featuring a TabView component for navigation.